rancher-sandbox/hypper/docs/user/tutorials/quickstart.md

 This guide covers how you can quickly get started using Hypper.

-If you already know Helm, this will be a breeze, as Hypper follows Helm's UI, being a drop-in replacement, and extends its functionalities to install Helm and Hypper charts alike.
+If you already know Helm, this will be a breeze, as Hypper follows Helm's workflow and extends its functionalities to install Helm and charts that have been extended to work with Hypper.

 ## Prerequisites

-The following prerequisites are required for a successful and properly secured use of Hypper.
+The following prerequisites are required:

 1. A Kubernetes cluster.
-1. Deciding what security configurations to apply to your installation, if any
-1. Installing and configuring Hypper.

-## Install Kubernetes or have access to a cluster
-- You must have Kubernetes installed.
-We recommend the latest stable release of Kubernetes.
-- You should have a local configured copy of `kubectl`, to check results from the tutorials.
+1. A Chart repository to install charts from.

 ## Install Hypper

 See the [installation guide](docs/user/tutorials/installing.md).

 ## Configuring Hypper by initializing repositories